marcojakob/code.makery.ch/content/library/greenfoot-kara/chapter3/_index.en.md

 ![TASK 3.02](task02.png)

 A square area is surrounded by trees.
-Within the area is a set pattern of leafs that Kara must invert.
+Within the area is a set pattern of leaves that Kara must invert.
 Kara starts in the upper left corner with a view to the right.

 *Hints:*